Policies and Procedures for Students

 Investigation of Violent Felony Offenses and Missing Students

-The University Police Department should be notified of any violent felony offense occurring on campus property.
-Members of the college community are asked to immediately report all suspected violent felony offenses, including (but not limited to) murder, manslaughter, sodomy, aggravated sexual abuse, assault, burglary, robbery, arson, and criminal possession of a dangerous weapon.
 University Police officers work closely with local, state and federal law enforcement agencies and college officials to gather and share as much information as possible with victims, families and the public.
-Victims and witnesses of crimes or other traumatic incidents are encouraged to seek assistance by visiting the Department of Student Health and Counseling at (585) 245-5716; or by contacting the Livingston County Sheriff's Office Crime Victim Coordinator at (585) 243-7046.
-Information shared with college counseling officials is not released without the client’s written consent unless there is fear for safety to the client or to someone else.
+Victims and witnesses of crimes or other traumatic incidents are encouraged to seek assistance by visiting the Department of Student Health and Counseling at (585) 245-5716; or by contacting the Livingston County Sheriff's Office Crime Victim Specialist at (585) 243-7046.
+Information shared with college counseling officials is not released without the client’s written consent unless there is fear for the safety of the client or someone else.

 In cases of a missing person complaint, a police investigation is initiated when there is no reasonable explanation for a person’s absence.
 University Police should be immediately notified of all missing person reports for students residing both on and off campus.
-The College provides students with the ability to designate an individual for the institution to contact within 24 hours of the student being reported missing, and provide students with the means to register confidential contact information in the event they are missing longer than 24 hours.
+The College provides students with the ability to designate an individual for the institution to contact within 24 hours of the student being reported missing.
+It also provides students with the means to register confidential contact information in the event they are missing longer than 24 hours.
 If the student resides on campus and is missing for longer than 24 hours, the College is required to notify the contacts listed by the student.
 In cases of an unemancipated student under 18 years of age, the College is required to notify a custodial parent or guardian within 24 hours of the student being determined to be missing.
 If a student resides off campus and is missing for more than 24 hours, the Chief of University Police will notify the appropriate law enforcement agency within 24 hours after the student is determined to be missing.
 The NYS Office of Forensic and Victim Services Missing Person Data Collection Guide is used to gather valuable information when handling missing person’s cases.